MicrosoftDocs/sql-docs/azure-sql/managed-instance/backup-transparency.md

 ---
-title: Backup transparency
+title: Backup transparency for backup history
-description: "View your backup history through the backup transparency feature of Azure SQL Managed Instance. "
+description: "Use backup transparency to view your backup history for your  Azure SQL Managed Instance. "
 author: MilanMSFT
 ms.author: mlazic
 ms.date: 11/16/2022